Welcome to Heriot-Watt University. We are excited that you will be joining us. Here you will find information to help you get started.

 , which is your one-stop shop for all things Heriot-Watt whilst you are a student with us.
 Make sure you check out the student portal before you commence your studies.

 6. Get involved

-During Welcome Week there will be events held across the University that will help you settle in and feel part of the global Heriot-Watt community.
-Everyone from the Student Union, Sports Union, Chaplaincy, Student Wellbeing Services, and beyond will have opporunties for you to meet other students and to learn more about university life - whether that be on campus or online.
+There will be a range of activities and events taking place during January 2021 that will help you settle in and feel part of the global Heriot-Watt community.
+Everyone from the Student Union, Sports Union, Chaplaincy, Student Wellbeing Services, and beyond will have opporunties for you to meet other students and to learn more about university life –whether that be on campus or online.
 You can find a calendar of events on the Student Union website